The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Japan

 Tokyo, JP

-Yukiko Yatsuka practices in Tokyo, Japan.
+Yukiko Yatsuka practices practicing medicine in Tokyo, Japan.
 Ms. Yatsuka is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Her top areas of expertise are Leigh Syndrome, Mitochondrial Complex 1 Deficiency, Lactic Acidosis, and Sengers Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Leigh Syndrome, Mitochondrial Complex 1 Deficiency, Lactic Acidosis, and Sengers Syndrome.

 Advanced in Mitochondrial Complex 1 Deficiency